tanaka-chiromo/Solving-Proben1-with-SVM/README.md

 Solving The Proben1 Problems With SVM (RBF kernel)
 ==================================================

-Proben1 is a collection of problems for neural network learning in the realm of pattern classification and function approximation plus a set of rules and conventions for carrying out benchmark tests with these or similar problems.
-Proben1 contains 15 data sets from 12 different domains.
+Proben1 is a collection of datasets compiled for neural network classification algorithms.
+It contains 15 data sets from 12 different domains.

-This python implementation evaluates the Proben1 problems with Support Vector Machines.
+This python implementation evaluates the Proben1 datasets using Support Vector Machines instead of neural networks.
 The LIBSVM library for python was used for the implementation.

 Instructions
 ============